bgraham89/fivecarddraw/README.md

 Essentially Table() is a hub of game-related information, including a collection of Player()'s (Human() or BasicAI()) and a Deck() of Card()'s.

 Dealer() expands upon the information, and adds the game-related functions.
+More information can be found in the notebooks.

 # About the Hand Evaluator